Film · in order

 What order should I watch Pacific Rim in?

 Watch in release order: Pacific Rim (2013) first, then Pacific Rim: Uprising (2018).
-Save the Netflix anime Pacific Rim: The Black (2021) for last, since it's a standalone side story in the same world.
+Save the Netflix anime Pacific Rim: The Black (2021) for last, since it's a self-contained side story in the same world.
+Release order and story order match here, because Uprising is set ten years after the original and The Black takes place after both films, so there is no clever reshuffle to learn.

 How many Pacific Rim movies are there?